cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/plan-upgrade-older-versions-office.md

 You can [download the Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030) for Group Policy for Microsoft 365 Apps from the Microsoft Download Center for free.
 The download includes an Excel file that lists all the policy settings for Microsoft 365 Apps.

-> [!Note]
+> [!NOTE]
 > The Administrative Template files (ADMX/ADML) for Microsoft 365 Apps share the same download as Office 2019 and Office 2016.
 This is because Microsoft 365 Apps, Office 2019, and Office 2016 use the same product version number, 16.0.

 If you have Microsoft 365 Apps for enterprise, you can also use Cloud Policy to apply most user-based policy settings.
 For more information, see [Overview of Cloud Policy service for Microsoft 365](../admin-center/overview-cloud-policy.md).

 ## Remove older versions of Office when you upgrade

-We recommend that you uninstall any previous versions of Office before installing Microsoft 365 Apps on a device.
+It's recommended that you uninstall any previous versions of Office before installing Microsoft 365 Apps on a device.
+This is especially important for MSI-based installations of Office, which need to be removed before upgrading.
 You can remove these older versions of Office at the same time that you're installing Microsoft 365 Apps.

+If you're upgrading from a Click-to-Run version like Office 2016 or Office 2019, the upgrade process is more straightforward because both versions use the same installation technology.
+The Microsoft 365 Apps installer will handle the upgrade automatically without the need for manual uninstallation.

-For more information, see [Remove existing MSI versions of Office when upgrading to Microsoft 365 Apps](../deploy/upgrade-from-msi-version.md).
+For MSI-based installations, it's importatn to remove them before installing Microsoft 365 Apps to prevent conflicts.
+For more information on how to remove MSI-based versions of Office, see [Remove existing MSI versions of Office when upgrading to Microsoft 365 Apps](../deploy/upgrade-from-msi-version.md).

 ## Upgrade to newer versions of Project and Visio